pareix/xliff-sync-cli/README.md

   --target ./Translations/MyApp.fr-FR.xlf
 ```

-### Usage in a project (local dependency)
+### Usage in a project

-If installed as a dev dependency, call it through your package scripts:
+If installed as a dev dependency, add a package script:

 ```json
 {